 Starting the day with health news, readers can also read more articles: Is it okay to have frequent hypoglycemia?; Shoulder pain, how to treat it?; Dizziness and nausea are signs of what disease? ...

-7 types of cancer that are likely to occur in men from the age of 40, how to prevent them
+7 types of cancer that are more likely to occur in men from age 40, and how to prevent them.

-As you age, your risk of developing certain cancers increases.
-Smoking and drinking too much alcohol are often contributors to a man's cancer risk.
-Genetics and family history also play a role.
+As we age, the risk of developing certain types of cancer increases.
+Smoking and excessive alcohol consumption often contribute to this increased risk in men.
+In addition, genetics and family history also play a significant role.

-Here are 7 common cancers that are likely to occur in men over 40:
+Here are 7 common cancers that are likely to occur in men over 40 years old:

 Smoking and drinking too much alcohol often contribute to increased cancer risk in men.